aimms/documentation/webui/map-widget.rst

 When the user hovers over a certain arc, the arc darkens so that the user can easily identify the complete arc.
 Incidentally, the other arcs become slightly lighter.
 When the user clicks on the arc, in order to select it, that arc stays dark and the other arcs become even lighter.
 This allows the user to identify which arc has been selected even when the focus is not on the map widget.

-When no arcs are selected or hovered.
+When no arcs are hovered or selected.

 .. image:: images/Map_ArcNormal.png
     :align: center